 Insulating your home keeps the frigid winter air from getting into the home and forcing the hot air outside.
 During summer, a properly insulated house prevents the unwanted hot air from forcing its way into the cooler interior.

-Simply put, insulating a home eliminates unwanted heat loss and heat gains that drive up your heating bills.
+Simply put, insulating your home eliminates unwanted heat loss and heat gains that drive up your energy bills.
 It also helps to maintain a constant internal temperature without overworking your air conditioning unit.

 What Does Insulation Actually Mean?